 States have regained much of the fiscal and economic ground they lost in the Great Recession, but not all have fully rebounded, despite eight years of recovery.
 Some states are in a stronger position than others as they try to gauge how long the economic recovery will last and how President Donald Trump’s promises of action on federal taxes, trade, and health insurance could affect their finances.

 Tax revenue.
 Nationally, total state tax revenue recovered in mid-2013 from its plunge during the recession.
 But state to state, the recovery has been uneven because of differences in economic conditions as well as tax policy choices.
-Tax collections in 31 states were higher in the third quarter of 2016 than at their peaks before or during the downturn, after adjusting for inflation.
-States with below-peak tax revenue still have less purchasing power than they did more than seven years ago.
-Since the recession, tax revenue has grown unusually slowly, with a rare decline in mid-2016.
+Tax collections in 28 states were higher in the first quarter of 2017 than at their peaks before or during the downturn, after adjusting for inflation.
+States with below-peak tax revenue still have less purchasing power than they did more than eight years ago.
+Tax revenue has rebounded more slowly than after the three previous downturns, and growth has been particularly weak after a rare decline in mid-2016.

 Reserves and balances.
 States have made progress in rebuilding their financial cushions after tapping them to plug budget gaps during the recession.
 Still, at the end of fiscal 2016, only 18 states could cover more government expenses using general fund total balances—counting rainy day funds and ending balances—than they could have in fiscal 2007, just before the recession.
 Rainy day funds have regained more ground than ending balances, with at least 26 states’ rainy day funds exceeding pre-recession levels when measured as a share of operating costs.

 Employment-to-population ratio.
-Despite a U.S. economy that has added jobs each month since late 2010, no state could boast that its core labor pool had clearly surpassed its pre-recession employment rate as of 2016.
-The share of prime-working-age adults (ages 25 to 54) with a job clearly remained below pre-recession levels nationally and in 16 states.
-Employment rates for this population were lower than in 2007 in another 30 states and higher in four, but not by statistically significant amounts, so the results were inconclusive.
+Despite a U.S. economy that has added jobs each month since late 2010, no state could boast that its core labor pool had clearly surpassed its pre-recession employment rate as of fiscal 2017.
+The share of prime-working-age adults (ages 25 to 54) with a job clearly remained below pre-recession levels nationally and in 15 states.
+Employment rates for this population were lower than in calendar 2007 in another 29 states and higher in six, but not by statistically significant amounts, so the results were inconclusive.

 State personal income.
 Personal income in all states is back above pre-recession levels, signaling a widespread economic recovery.
 But growth has varied, increasing by the equivalent of 0.7 percent a year in Illinois and Nevada to the equivalent of 4.2 percent a year in North Dakota since the Great Recession began.
 Personal income in eight states—Alaska, Iowa, Nebraska, North Dakota, Oklahoma, Vermont, West Virginia, and Wyoming—fell over the year ending in the first quarter of 2017.
 U.S. growth remained slow over the year through the first quarter of 2017—less than half the pace seen two years earlier.